wistia/WistiaKit/README.md

 If we want our intro video to behave a little differently, we might use a `WistiaPlayer`.
 In the following example, we play an intro video without giving the user any way to control the video.
 They have to sit there and watch it! `<evil>`bwaa ha ha ha!`</evil>`  When video playback completes, we automatically progress to the next intro screen.

+Below, we display the video with a `WistiaFlatPlayerView`, which is a plain UIView backed by an `AVPlayerLayer`.
+This layer is configured to display video content when you set the view's `wistiaPlayer` property to an instance of `WistiaPlayer`.
+While it behaves like any other `UIView`, allowing you to use common and familiar lifecycle and layout mechanisms, you may clamor for more power.

+A standalone `AVPlayerLayer` is avaiable through an `WistiaPlayer`s `newPlayerLayer()` method.
+Upon requesting this layer, any previously configured layers or view's will cease to render the content for that player.
+A newly initialized `AVPlayerLayer` - like any `CALayer` - should have its frame set before being added as a sublayer.
+You are also responsible for maintaining layout at the layer level, either manually, with `CAConstraint`s, or an other layer-based mechanism.

 ```swift
 import WistiaKit